HITECHCRIME/HC_SG141_MOTHxSatsu/README.md

 Credit de odioo
 Cred de prometí on fe                             promised hate

-que (it) tal tu odioooo
+Que (it) tal tu odioooo
-right el dioooo
+Right el dioooo
-que tal al demoniooo
+Que tal al demoniooo

-we murdered our god
+We murdered our god
-absolved of all sins
+Absolved of all sins
-still craving for more
+Still craving for more

-we murdered our god
+We murdered our god
 absolved of all sins
 still craving for more